annotation/stam/extensions/stam-query/query_proposal.md

         * All statements except the first need to have at least one constraint that references a variable from an earlier statement (query has to be complete).
         * Constraints may not reference variables from later statements.
     * *free form* - The order of both the statements and constraints within a statement is free.
 A **query optimiser** has to parse the query and re-order it (effectively building a dependency tree) so that can be *executed*.
 I will only implement this in a much later stage as this is another big project to accomplish right.
+* The result of the query as a whole is a sequence in which all of the `SELECT` variables are bound to a result.

 ## Query examples